RastyFullStaxx/AgilaEye/README.md

 # AgileEye

-AgileEye is the repository, research system, and current Tauri/Svelte prototype product name shown in the desktop app.
+AgileEye is the repository, research system, and current Tauri/Svelte prototype product name shown in the desktop app

 AgileEye is a polished front-end prototype for a lightweight explainable AI-generated video detector during Facebook-style video browsing.
 The MVP scope uses embedded feed videos scanned by a deterministic local MLP model that reports SOP-style performance metrics.
-There is no PyTorch sidecar inference, Facebook integration, screen capture, scraping, or dataset download in the MVP.
+There is no PyTorch sidecar inference, Facebook integration, screen capture, scraping, or dataset download in the MVP

 ## Current Status